openfigis/vme/vme-service-integrationtest/lib/readme.txt

 Update:
 --ojdbc-6.jar		2,714,189  bytes
 --ojdbc6 (1).jar	3,389,454  bytes
---I just did dowload the Oracle 12g driver, it is also called ojdbc6.jar and renamed by the browser to ojdbc6 (1).jar.
+--I just did download the Oracle 12g driver, it is also called ojdbc6.jar and renamed by the browser to ojdbc6 (1).jar.
 The size of these jars are not the same.
 --Official documentation:
 --Oracle Database 12c Release 1 JDBC Driver Download --ojdbc6.jar (3,389,454 bytes) - For use with JDK 6; It contains the JDBC driver classes